canonical/certification-docs/Policy_Guide-16.04.rst

 MAAS server / ``iperf`` Target.

-Certifications of this type will use the "virtual-machine-full" whitelist, which is a subset of the full server suite.
-This is a subset of the "server-full" whitelist.
+Certifications of this type will use the "virtual-machine-full" whitelist, which is a subset of the full server suite defined by the "server-full whitelist.

-KVM testing is not required for certification of Ubuntu as Guest scenarios as nested virtualization (e.g. running KVM inside a VM) is considered an advanced/non-standard configuration.
+KVM testing is generally not required for certification of Ubuntu as Guest scenarios as nested virtualization (e.g. running KVM inside a VM) is considered an advanced/non-standard configuration.)
+This exception may not apply to certain special situations that are business goal dependent.
+That determination will be made by the Certification Team.

 System on Chip Certification
 ----------------------------